 Grants to support activities that build the Victorian Jewish community's resilience, wellbeing, and social cohesion.

-Support for south east Melbourne residents
+Support for the south east Melbourne community

 The funding aims to provide timely, accessible psychological support, including help navigating available mental health services, to individuals impacted by the Bondi Beach attack, the Middle East crisis, and broader community trauma.